cds-snc/covid-alert-app/e2e/README.md

 1. Get yourself one or more emulators, you have options:

 - [Detox recommends Android Open-Source Project (AOSP) emulators](https://github.com/wix/Detox/blob/master/docs/Introduction.AndroidDevEnv.md#android-aosp-emulators)
-- Install from Android Studio [these instructions](https://github.com/wix/Detox/blob/master/docs/Introduction.AndroidDevEnv.md#installing-from-android-studio)
+- Install from Android Studio with [these instructions](https://github.com/wix/Detox/blob/master/docs/Introduction.AndroidDevEnv.md#installing-from-android-studio)

-2.(Optional) [Set up quick boot](https://github.com/wix/Detox/blob/master/docs/Introduction.AndroidDevEnv.md#emulator-quick-boot) on the emulator.
+2. (Optional) [Set up quick boot](https://github.com/wix/Detox/blob/master/docs/Introduction.AndroidDevEnv.md#emulator-quick-boot) on the emulator.

 **NOTE**: The AOSP emulators appear to require Java 8 (JDK 1.8).
 You may have a newer version of Java, like Java 15 installed...

 **IMPORTANT JAVA NOTICE**

-Read instructions on how to install older versions of Java alongside modern Java versions, and easily switch between them: [-> java.md <-](java.md)
+Instructions on how to install older versions of Java alongside modern Java versions, and how to easily switch between them: [-> java.md <-](java.md)

 ## Tests

+### Configuration

+*outilned in `.detoxrc.json`*

 ### Onboarding

-A common tests to get through the onboarding.
-Often used before other test to get deeper into the app.
+A shared test that gets through onboarding.
+Used before other tests to get deeper into the app.

 ### ExploreDemoMenu

-e2e testing Detox script that iterates through every page of the app available on the debug menu and takes screenshots as it goes.
+Staging app build only: iterates through every page of the app using the debug menu, taking screenshots as it goes.
+Find the output in `artifacts` folder.

-See the `artifacts` folder for the output.

 ## Running Tests

 ### Preparation

+The following commands will run a Detox build.
+This need to be re-run whenever logic changes are made to the app.

 `yarn pre:test:android`